herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Layout System Module/Layout System Architecture Document.md

-# AngleSharp Layout Engine - Updated Architecture Overview
+# Layout System - Architecture Overview

 ## 1. System Overview

-The AngleSharp Layout Engine is a comprehensive system that extends AngleSharp with full styling, layout computation, and rendering capabilities.
+The AngleSharp Layout System is a comprehensive system that extends AngleSharp with full styling, layout computation, and rendering capabilities.
 It is designed as a modular system with clear boundaries between components, allowing for independent development, testing, and maintenance.

 The system consists of four primary modules: